- L.L.B (Hons) – The University of Reading

 - Industrial Law Society

-R v KC – Successful appeal against restrictive terms in a Criminal Behaviour Order
+R v KC – Successful appealed against restrictive terms in a Criminal Behaviour Order.

-R v BT prosecuting a member of door staff convicted of ABH in an attack leaving the complainant unconscious and with a dislocated shoulder
+R v BT – Prosecuted a member of door staff convicted of ABH in an attack leaving the complainant unconscious and with a dislocated shoulder.

 Employment & Discrimination

-Royal Mail Group Ltd v Jhuti EWCA Civ 1632; IRLR 251 – Whose motivation is to be attributed to an employer when an employee is dismissed?
-Matthew’s application for permission to appeal to the Supreme Court has been granted.
+Royal Mail Group Ltd v Jhuti EWCA Civ 1632; ICR 982; IRLR 251 – Whose motivation is to be attributed to an employer when an employee is dismissed?
+Matthew’s application for permission to appeal to the Supreme Court has been granted and the case is to be heard in June 2019.

-Jhuti v Royal Mail Group Ltd, SSBEIS & The Law Society All ER (D) 248 (Jul) – Establishing for the first time that Employment Tribunals have power to appoint litigation friends.
+Jhuti v Royal Mail Group Ltd, SSBEIS & The Law Society ICR 1077 – Establishing for the first time that Employment Tribunals have power to appoint litigation friends.

 Secretary of State for Business, Innovation and Skills v Knight IRLR 605 – Successfully resisting appeal against finding a director was also an employee.